-PIG/SN: Listen to these fools, you horse are foolish but ignorant, but you Crow are a spy - yes this bird is a spy working for Farmer Jones, lying to us about a Sugar Candy Heaven to keep us in chains -chains of our own fantasy!
+SNB : Lies !
+Your horse is foolish but ignorant, but you Crow are a spy - yes this bird is a spy working for Farmer Jones, lying to us about a Sugar Candy Heaven to keep us in chains -chains of our own fantasy!

-Dog: Spy , spy out out!
-(Dogs attack Crow who flies off cawing).
+DOG : Spy , spy out out!

-CROW: Man, man is our friend!
-Sugar Heaven is our reward!
-(Flies away)
+CROW : Man, man is our friend!

-PIG/SN: Lies!
+SNB : Lies!
 Four legs good, two legs bad!
-Man is our enemy!
 If you want sugar and ribbons then storm the house for sugar and ribbon, but I want freedom, I storm the house for freedom and Animal Power.
 Who'll storm the house with me?
 Who will avenge Old Major and take what is ours?
 Who will stay a slave and who will be free?

-Animals: Freedom, freedom.
+ANIMALS : Freedom, freedom.

-Dog: Now is the hour!
+DOG : Now is the hour!